kubernetes-sigs/azuredisk-csi-driver/docs/workload-identity.md

-# How to Use workload identity with Azurefile
+# How to Use workload identity with Azuredisk

 ## Prerequisites